 Lupus Headaches and What Can Be Done About Them

-As with many autoimmune disorders, there can be high rate of other conditions that accompany it like lupus and seizures.
-Because of this, doctors are unclear if there is such a thing as a “lupus headache” and will often suggest having lupus may open you up to have conditions like migraine headaches.
+As with many autoimmune disorders, there can be a high rate of other conditions that accompany it like lupus and seizures.
+Because of this, doctors are unclear if there is such a thing as a lupus headache and will often suggest having lupus may open you up to having conditions like migraine headaches.

 What We Know About Lupus Headaches

 A headache specific to lupus sufferers is still debated by some in the medical profession and even within the rheumatology community.
 There has not been a lot of study on migraines and lupus, so more information is certainly needed to draw any real conclusions.

 In my opinion, I believe the blood flow issues within my body are caused by lupus and play a major part in my headaches.
 All of my doctors agree I have an issue with blood flow; I have severe Raynaud’s syndrome and when I sit both my legs turn purple from the knee down.

 I lose feeling in both my hands during the night and sometimes my face will become slightly numb, horribly pale, or have a blueish tone to it.
 My blood pressure is so low it sets off alarms whenever I am in the hospital.

 Simply put, I believe blood is not flowing as it always should and I believe lupus is the root cause.
 My doctors have not disagreed; they simply say they really do know for sure if lupus is behind it.

 I also have white lesions on my brain caused by lupus.
 Similar to those seen in multiple sclerosis (MS), though not located in the typical areas that MS lesions appear, lupus lesions on the brain have caused me problems with balance and even the ability to speak at times.